solvialab/infragate-landing/docs/readme.md

 | Cluster Autoscaler | ❌ | ✅ |
 | Best for | Dev/test, cost-sensitive teams | Production, automated scaling |

 **Basic cluster scaling:** Both Basic and Enhanced clusters support full scaling — nodes, OCPU, RAM, and storage.
 In Basic clusters, adding/removing nodes or node pools is automatic and does not require manual rotation.
-Manual cycling is required only when changing per-node resources (shape, OCPU, RAM, storage):
+Manual cycling is required when changing per-node resources (shape, OCPU, RAM, storage), and is also recommended after a Kubernetes upgrade so workers pick up the new target image/version.

 **OKE → Cluster → Node Pool → Nodes → Cordon & drain → Terminate**

+Recommended rolling cycle for each affected Basic node pool (current size = `N`):
+1. Scale from `N` to `2N`
+2. Wait until the additional `N` nodes are `Ready/Active`
+3. Scale back from `2N` to `N` (OKE removes extra nodes automatically)
+4. Verify workloads and node health before moving to the next pool

-The portal shows a clear warning when scaling a Basic cluster.
+The portal shows tier-specific warnings/messages for this flow.

-**Kubernetes version upgrades:** Use **Upgrade** on a running cluster.
-This updates the control plane and also updates node-pool target Kubernetes/image configuration.
-Existing workers are not force-replaced by the upgrade action:
+**Kubernetes version upgrades:** Use **Upgrade k8s** on a running cluster.
+This updates the control plane and node-pool target Kubernetes/image configuration:
 - Direct upgrades are limited to the same or next minor version (for example `1.33.x -> 1.34.x`; not `1.33.x -> 1.35.x`).
-- Basic: perform rolling worker refresh with scaling; the Upgrade modal now shows live per-pool steps based on current node counts (for example `1 -> 2 -> 1`, `2 -> 4 -> 2`, `3 -> 6 -> 3`).
+- Basic: perform rolling worker refresh per pool (`N -> 2N -> N`) after nodes become `Ready/Active`; the Upgrade modal shows live per-pool steps based on current node counts.
-- Enhanced: use a rolling node replacement strategy to move workers to the new version with minimal downtime.
+- Enhanced: rollout is fully automated (control plane plus worker refresh), no manual cycling required.

 **Switching tiers:** Admins can switch the platform tier at any time in Configuration.
 The change applies to all new clusters — existing clusters retain the tier they were provisioned with.